woonsan/commons-scxml-examples/hello-world/README.md

 ## How to run with Maven

-- Move to hello-world folder
+- Move to hello-world module folder
 - Run the following:

         $ mvn clean package